caproto/caproto/doc/source/protocol-compliance.rst

   interfaces and ports.
 * Connection caching
 * Automatic reconnection
-* Batching of requests for efficiency
+* Batch of requests for efficiency.
+* Monitor server beacons to notice new CA servers on the network or servers that have become responsive.
+Respond accordingly.
+* Adapt rate of sending ``SearchRequest``, accounting for how long a request has gone unanswered and for the appearance of new servers on the network.

 TO DO:

-* Back-off of unanswered search requests
 * "Flow control" --- automatic temporary suspension of subscriptions when under high load using ``EventsOn`` and ``EventsOff``